ArKT-7/won-deployer/guide/English/prepare-en_t1.md

    won-deployer -h
    ```
 >[!NOTE]
->
-> Waiting period in Mi unlock Tool May be different so wait till.
-- If installed properly then it gives an output else error so do installation again
+> If installed properly then it gives an output else error so do installation again
-- prefer seeing the visual guide down below
+> prefer seeing the visual guide down below

 ### [Next step: How to use](/guide/English/prepare-en_t2.md)